Joe Biden wins his first 2020 Democratic primary in South Carolina | DW | 01.03.2020

 Former US Vice President Joe Biden won the South Carolina Democratic primary on Saturday, exit polls showed.
 It is his first victory in the 2020 primaries.

-Another rival for Biden remains Michael Bloomberg, who has spent about about $60 billion in advertisements for his candidacy.
+Another rival for Biden is Michael Bloomberg, who has spent about about $500 million in advertisements for his candidacy in states yet to vote.

 About four out of 10 voters in South Carolina said they wanted a turn back to Obama-era politics.
 Biden's campaign has focused on preserving and protecting the policies of the Obama administration, during which he served as vice president.
 Six out of 10 voters also said they would support reparations for slavery.